CharlieNatoli/GettingAndCleaningDataCourseProject/README.md

 GettingAndCleaningDataCourseProject
 ===================================

-Files for the course project for Getting and Cleaning Data
+This repository contains files for the course project for Getting and Cleaning Data

+run_Analysis.R -